AQSASEHAR/fabric-sales-medallion-project/README.md

 ### Pipeline Stages

-1. **Raw to Landing**
-   Ingests the raw sales data into the Landing area.
+1.Raw to Landing — Ingests the raw sales data into the Landing area.

-2. **Landing to Bronze**
-   Loads the Landing data into the Bronze Delta table.
+2.Landing to Bronze — Loads the Landing data into the Bronze Delta table.

-3. **Silver Transformation**
-   Cleans and transforms the Bronze data.
+3.Silver Transformation — Cleans, validates and transforms the Bronze data.

-4. **Silver to Gold**
-   Transforms the Silver data into business-ready Gold data.
+4.Silver to Gold — Transforms the Silver data into business-ready Gold data.

-5. **Power BI**
-   Uses the Gold layer for reporting and analytics.
+Reporting: Power BI consumes the Gold-layer data for analytics and reporting.

 ### Benefits of Orchestration